alexsyo/zoo105/README.md

 # Zoo105

- - Mobile app written in react and es2015
+ - Mobile app written in react.js and es2015
  - Fetch and play audio files from an API

 ## Requirements